dasch-swiss/dsp-tools/docs/dsp-tools-usage.md

 This command makes a clone of the [DSP-API repository](https://github.com/dasch-swiss/dsp-api) into `~/.dsp-tools`.
 If it finds an existing clone there, it runs `git pull` instead.
-If the API is already running, it shuts down the old instance and starts a new one.
+If the API is already running, it shuts down the old instance, deletes all data that was in it, and starts a new one.
 If the dependencies are outdated or not installed, a warning is printed to the console.

 ### Shut DSP-API down